mmphego/mmphego.github.io/_posts/2018-06-28-Automatically-check-your-Python-code-for-errors-before-committing.md

 - Linux/Ubuntu
 ---

-# Automatically check your Python code for errors before committing
 ## Updated 2018-07-16

 Last night I had the opportunity to attend a [Devops for the lone developer:meetup.com](https://www.meetup.com/Cape-Town-DevOps/events/251507121/) and one of the points I took closer to heart was, "Lint your code before committing" - well something along those lines.